RustScript2025/RustScript/README.md

 **Author**: Michael Lauzon

 RustScript is a modern **web-scripting language** that compiles to WebAssembly for browser-based applications.
-It synthesises the best ideas from 60+ years of scripting language evolution, starting with Rust's memory safety and JavaScript's ergonomic syntax as a foundation, whilst incorporating powerful features from languages spanning LISP (1958) to Zig (2016).
+It synthesises the best ideas from 60+ years of scripting language evolution, starting with Rust's memory safety and JavaScript's ergonomic syntax as a foundation, whilst incorporating powerful features from languages spanning LISP (1958) to modern languages (2025).

 ## What's New in v0.4.0